-The first step towards becoming a Legal Nurse Consultant is obtaining a nursing degree.
-The Bachelor of Science in Nursing degree combines the fundamentals of nursing theory with actual hands-on clinical practice to develop an in-depth knowledge of a wide variety of different medical procedures.
+The first step toward becoming a Legal Nurse Consultant is obtaining a nursing degree.
+The Bachelor of Science in Nursing degree combines the fundamentals of nursing theory with actual hands-on clinical practice to develop an in-depth knowledge of various medical procedures.

 2. Pass the NCLEX-RN Certification Examination

 After earning a BSN, you’ll need to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to earn your license and become a Legal Nurse Consultant.

 (Click to read our NCLEX-RN Exam Review & Study Guide).